Children’s Myopia Center (CMC)

 at InVision Eyecare Specialists

-The CMC was formed under the direction of Dr. Rachel Roman because of her love for children and a passion to fulfill the need to slow a rapidly growing global epidemic in myopia - also known as nearsightedness.
+The CMC was formed under the direction of Dr. Kinnari Patel because of her love for children and a passion to fulfill the need to slow a rapidly growing global epidemic in myopia - also known as nearsightedness.

 What is Myopia?